-If you're passionate about addressing social problems such as addiction, abuse and poverty, then Health Sciences is a great place to start your journey.
-The Bachelor of Health Sciences (BHSc) is a public health degree that prepares graduates for a wide range of health-related careers.
+If have a broad interest in public health, and especially if you're passionate about addressing social problems, then Health Sciences is a great place to start your journey.
+The Bachelor of Health Sciences (BHSc) prepares graduates for a wide range of health-related careers.
 The programme focuses on socio-economic and behavioural factors affecting health and healthcare provision, the role governments play in determining health policy, how health systems function, and the biological and social bases of ill-health in our communities.

-Quick facts - BHSc
+Ouick facts - BHSc